-Tobias lay reclined reading when a small group hustled by.
+Tobias lay reclined, reading, when a small group hustled by.
 “This place on fire?” he called at them without looking up.
 Disturbing the quite of the library’s atrium was one of his greatest annoyances.
-Though the designated quite floor was an unspoken rule among all on campus, it was a well-respected one and he meant to enforce it when necessary.
+Though the designated quite floor was an unspoken rule among all on campus, it was a well-respected rule and he meant to enforce it when necessary.

 “Someone brought a screen in.
 Something big happened.
 Come look for yourself,” Jessie paused long enough to yell back at him.
 He looked up in time to see her sunlit hair whip around a corner.

 He returned to his book but his thoughts trailed elsewhere.
 Whoever brought in the screen was an idiot.
 They would be expelled on the spot if they were found out.
 Anyone found near it would spend three weeks digging with restricted meals.
 The cost was great, which was why Tobias found himself tempted to check it out and see what was so important that they’d risk bringing one in.
 It’d been a few weeks since the last expulsion.
 He’d at least get some entertainment out of it.
 If they were stupid enough to break a strict rule like that, they deserved their consequences.
 Perhaps he could find a spot on the edge where he could slip away if any instructors happened by.
 He marked his page and left the book in the chair.
 The open area magnified his footfalls.
 No one else was nearby when he picked up his pace.